The-Music-Makers/robotic-recorder-player/CAD Files/Fingering Module/README.md

 You will need the following components:

 ### General

+- 1 off 350mm x 250mm x 20mm piece of wood (plywood is ideal) used to mount the fingering module components and act as a mounting frame for the recorder robot.
+This will be placed in the recorder base frame stand.

 - 1 off Arduino mega was used for this project although any Arduino can be used [UK](https://www.amazon.co.uk/ELEGOO-Controller-ATmega2560-ATMEGA16U2-Compatible/dp/B06XKMZ3T9/ref=sr_1_1_sspa?dchild=1&keywords=Arduino+mega&qid=1614255721&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzM1FEMENJVzdIVEk4JmVuY3J5cHRlZElkPUEwNTU1OTQ0MjQ4N0QxTTZZNFdDUCZlbmNyeXB0ZWRBZElkPUEwMzI4MTAzMTlYOUw0TUpKUThYMiZ3aWRnZXROYW1lPXNwX2F0ZiZhY3Rpb249Y2xpY2tSZWRpcmVjdCZkb05vdExvZ0NsaWNrPXRydWU=)